acpasnello/WhatchaWatching/README.md

 * The Movie Database API integration for getting movie and series information
 * SendGrid API integration to send emails to users
 * Lazy loading images to improve load times

+## Future Features
+* I'd like to make the lists location dependent, i.e. if I am a user in the United States then I will see the most popular, top rated in the United States.
+Currently the Movie Database does not filter ratings and traffic by location.